-Policy Topics and FAQs Academic Standing Satisfactory Acad emic Progress
+Policy Topics and FAQs Academic Standing Satisfactory Academic Progress Evaluation Points and Measurements Evaluates students at the end of each course.
+Measures the results of the course (pass/fail) and identifies consecutive course failures.
+Evaluates students at the end of each payment period.
+Measures three things: Cumulative grade point average (CGPA) must be 2.0 at all checkpoints.
+Pace of progression (POP) varies based on checkpoint, but generally must be 66.67% by the next to last payment period.
+See next section for details.
+Maximum time frame (MTF) requires a student to complete their program without exceeding 150% of the program's original duration.
+Evaluation Checkpoint Details - POP N/A If the student's program is less than 15 courses, all checkpoints must have a pace of progression of no less than 66.67%.

-Evaluation Points and Measurements Evaluates students at the end of each course.
-Measures the results of the course (pass/fail) and identifies consecutive course failures. average (CC 2.0 at all ch Pace of provaries base checkpoint, must be 66 next to last period.
-See for details.
-Maximum t (MTF) requ to complete grade point GPA) must be eckpoints. gression (POP) d on but generally .67% by the payment next section ime frame ires a student e their program eeding 150% of
+Policy Topics and FAQs Academic Standing Satistactory Acadomi

-If the student's prothan 15 courses, a must have a pace of no less than 66 Note: These value rounded up.
-Program is 15 to II checkpoints of progression 67%. s are not
+Note: These valu rounded up. es are not

-Payment Minimum
+Program is 15 to 19 course

-Evaluation Period POP
+Payment Period Minimum POP

-Checkpoint Details - POP N/A First 60.00%
+First 60.00%

-Details FOF Second 66.67%
+Second 66.67%

 Third+ 66.67%

-Program is 20 to 24 courses:
+Program is 20 m is 20 to 24 courses

 First 50.00%

 Second 60.00%

 Third 66.67%

 Fourth+ 66.67%

-Policy Topics and FAQs Academic Standing Satisfactory Academic Progress Program is 25 or more courses:
+Program is cour 25 or more ses:

 First 50.00%

 Second 55.00%

 Third 60.00%

 Fourth 66.67%

 Fifth+ 66.67%